Rosuav/MustardMine/README.md

 * Check which buttons get hit when you press Enter in each form.
 Seems to be borked in some places (check category box).
 Audit that buttons are all type=button if inside a form.
+* Bombs with a 500 if the title is too long.
+Seems to be thinking it's an auth failure?
+Possible misinterpretation of an upstream 403??

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.